Regulation in the research, science and innovation system

 The RSI legislation and regulation for which MBIE is responsible relate only to certain functions within this system, and do not describe its entirety or, for the most part, seek to regulate the activity which takes place.
 The legislation in place most importantly enables MBIE to carry out its functions as a funder, or delegate those functions to other entities.
 Other pieces of legislation establish related organisations and Crown entities, with minor pieces of legislation dealing with some of New Zealand’s industry levy organisations.

 These instruments taken together are too disparate and specialised to constitute a regulatory system; rather they enable certain elements and functions of a much broader set of activity which is driven primarily through strategy and funding.
-The Government is currently refreshing its RSI strategy, and final publication is targeted for mid 2019.
+The Government is currently refreshing its RSI strategy, and final publication is targeted for late 2019.
 This has involved public consultation and targeted consultation with the RSI sector.

 A large number of New Zealand’s regulatory systems have the ability to influence levels of innovation, and to a lesser extent, research.
 For example, the building and standards and conformance systems.
 These are not dealt with in this system as these related systems do not have the primary function of increasing or regulating innovation.

 Research, Science and Innovation

 MBIE stewards the RSI system, advises on strategy and develops policy.
 MBIE also funds RSI activities and delegates funding activity to other entities.